jeaye/orchestra/README.md

 ```

 Just replace your `ns` and `require` forms to reference `orchestra.spec.test`
 instead of `clojure.spec.test`.
-No code changes required!
+No further code changes required!

 ```clojure
 ;; Before